 - Consoles: LiveStrong consoles are sleek and user-friendly.
-Each has a more than adequate LCD screen, and the newest version (the LS15.0T) connects with your TV to display interactive video.
-It actually helps simulate a run through the American Southwest or Northern Italy.
+Each has a more than adequate LCD screen.
+The newest version (the LS15.0T) connects to any TV to display interactive video that simulates a run through the American Southwest or Northern Italy.

 - Motors: LiveStrong motors range from 2.25 to 3.25 HP.
 Choose a lower HP if you’re a jogger or get the commercial-quality motor to power you through long runs.

-- Inclines: The treadmills tracks can be tilted to simulate outdoor running conditions sans pollution.
+- Inclines: The treadmills tracks can be tilted to simulate outdoor running conditions (minus pollution).

-- Audio: LiveStrong treadmills have iPod-compatible ports and speakers.
+- Audio: LiveStrong treadmills have smartphone-compatible ports and speakers.

-- Fitness Journal and exercise programs: With LiveStrong’s Fitness Journal system and at least ten built-in exercise programs, you can digitally track progress toward short-term and long-term fitness goals.
+- Fitness Journal and exercise programs: Use LiveStrong’s Fitness Journal system and minimum of ten built-in exercise programs to digitally track progress toward short and long-term fitness goals.